Navigating Challenges of Transitioning from Peer to Manager

 nashbramhall

 You are quite right.
 That's what usually happens, though some people may be promoted to intermediate positions where they are not involved in appraising their ex-peers.
-I have come across a few cases like that both in idnsutry and academia.
-In a higher education institution when a lady was promoted it took to more than 12 months for the peers to recognise that the right person had been promoted.
+I have come across a few cases like that both in industry and academia.
+In a higher education institution, when a lady was promoted, it took more than 12 months for the peers to recognize that the right person had been promoted.
 The lady in question kept her cool and produced results; she responded and did not react to back-biting statements made by others.

 In a multi-site retail firm, a person from a different geographical location was promoted as the manager to avoid the animosity that could have arisen if one of the assistant managers had been promoted.
 I also have come across persons leaving a company and rejoining it after a couple of years at a much higher salary and position than held before.